joshdayorg/vibe-check/README.md

 2. **Open the HTML report** that was generated (the file path will be shown in the console output)

-3. **Click "Copy" on any issue** you want to fix - this formats all the relevant details for AI tools
+3. **Click "Copy" on any issue** you want to fix - this formats all the relevant details for AI-powered coding tools

-4. **Paste the issue into ChatGPT or your preferred AI assistant** and ask for a fix
+4. **Paste the issue into Cursor, Windsurf, or your preferred AI code editor** and ask for a fix

 That's it!
 This "scan → copy → paste → fix" workflow bridges the gap between security scanning and actual remediation, making security accessible to developers of all skill levels.